 Designing lean, clean and green R&D facilities

 With major multinational biopharma and healthcare manufacturers now looking to outsource their R&D requirements where possible to reduce costs, opportunities abound for specialist research and development companies.
-However, only the lean, clean and green will survive in what is becoming an increasingly competitive marketplace, says Jordaan Kemp, Principal Architect at Devereux Architects, a
+However, only the lean, clean and green will survive in what is becoming an increasingly competitive marketplace, says Jordaan Kemp, Principal Architect at PM Group.

 The global recession has had a dramatic impact on the biopharma and healthcare markets worldwide.
 Reduced patent values, tighter margins and increased mergers and acquisition activity has seen many of the big players move their investment eastwards to lower cost manufacturing locations such as Eastern Europe, the Middle East, Asia and India.
 In a further bid to reduce costs, many of them have also opted to outsource their R&D requirements and concentrate on their core manufacturing operations.

 As the big players reposition themselves for leaner times, this has created a significant opportunity for many of the specialist boutique research and development companies that have been established over the past few years.
 This has resulted in sizeable investment activity in complimentary clusters of R&D expertise co-located in new science parks, most notably in the UK, Germany, Scandinavia, Russia, the Middle East, India and Singapore.